HenrikSamuelsson/rust-learning-path/notes-on-rust/crates/crates.md

 ## Crate Root

 A crate can include multiple files organised in a tree structure that can have multiple source files.
 The source file that the Rust compiler starts from is known as the `crate root`.
 The root in a binary crate will be found in `src/main.rs`, and the root of a library crate is found in `src/lib.rs`.

+## Package

+Crates can be placed together to form a package.
+A package must include at least one crate.
+A package can have several binary crates but only one library crate.

+## References

+TODO